krina808/cryptography-journal/week08.md

 ## Week 08 Journal Activity
 ## Algorithms Used

--SHA-256: A secure cryptographic hash function that produces a 256-bit hash value.
-It is widely used in blockchain, digital signatures, and data integrity checks.
+-SHA-256:  A secure cryptographic hash function which produces a 256 bit hash value.
+Very frequently used in blockchain, digital signatures and data integrity checks.

--HMAC (Hash-based Message Authentication Code): Uses a secret key and hash function (e.g., SHA-256) to authenticate messages and ensure data integrity.
+-HMAC (Hash-based Message Authentication Code):  It authenticates messages using a secret key and an available hash function (SHA-256, etc) to ensure data integrity.

 ## Python Code for Simulation
 # SHA-256 Hashing